 For that reason we hold industry showcases which offers agents and artistic directors the opportunity to see our talent in action.

 Many students have said they do not know how they could have built a career without the support of the ‘Ongoing’ workshop, how would you know the right people to see, who could you talk to about it?

 It has frustrated me over the years, as it has agents I have spoken to, to talk to some other student’s who have attended an ‘acting school’, and then contact me, and upon speaking with them, as I would my own students about their career plan and resume, they don’t have a clue what I am referring to or what to do.

 How can you spend six months in an ‘acting school’ and not know what to do when you get out?

-After thirteen years of running The Actors Workshop of South Florida we have not raised our ‘Introductory, 8 week’ workshop fee from $160, for 24 hours of class time, not to mention my personal time.
+After fourteen years of running The Actors Workshop of South Florida we have done little to raise our ‘Introductory, 8 week’ workshop fee of $180, for 24 hours of class time, not to mention my personal time.
 Our ‘Ongoing’ workshop dues are still half of what they could be, and our students are defying all pre-conceptions of what they ever thought they would be both personally and professionally.

 When I decided to start The Actors Workshop of South Florida, and spoke to apparently savvy business people about how I planned to run my company they said, ‘you can’t run a company like that, that’s not how it’s done‘.
 My response was ‘if I don’t do it, who will?’